 This study set out to prove the theory that convenience store robbers used a selection process before choosing targets and therefore could be deterred by making a C-store less attractive to them.

-The study said, in part, that robbers considered escape routes, the amount of money available, number of clerks on duty, and available witnesses before they would commit to the robbery.
+The study said, in part, that robbers considered escape routes, the amount of money available, the number of clerks on duty, and available witnesses before they would commit the robbery.

 The study went on to say that nighttime lighting and visibility were important factors to make the robber fear being “on stage” during the commission of a robbery.

 Convenience Store Security: Robbery Prevention at 7-Eleven

-As a result of the findings published in the WBSI study, an entire robbery prevention program was developed by Southland Corporation (7-Eleven Stores) and was implemented into approximately 6500 convenience stores nationwide beginning in 1976.
+As a result of the findings published in the WBSI study, an entire robbery prevention program was developed by Southland Corporation (7-Eleven Stores) and was implemented in approximately 6500 convenience stores nationwide beginning in 1976.

 Surprisingly, the store operators poorly received the initial launch of this crime prevention program and the results reflected their lack of enthusiasm.